Things can change quickly in the cooking world. This can be a bad thing for the cooks, but it's great for the people who give them gifts!

 Now that the cost of sous vide equipment has fallen so much, it makes an excellent gift for an adventurous cook.

-Our favorite circulator is the Joule by ChefSteps which costs about $200 or the Anova Precision Cooker if you don't want to use a smartphone.
-But if you are on a budget, we also recommend the Instapot Accu which can usually be found for less than $130.
+Our favorite circulator is the Joule by ChefSteps which costs about $200 or the Anova Precision Cooker WiFi, which is less money, around $130, and does not require the use of a smartphone to control.
+But if you are on a budget, we also recommend the Anova Nano, which is a great bare-bones circulator for under $100.

 Want to give them some great ideas for food to make?
 My Healthy Sous Vide book is filled with delicious sous vide recipes.
 I also have a great book for people getting started, either my best selling sous vide cookbook or my Exploring Sous Vide cookbook.